The DC Difference

 PROFESSIONAL/TRADE ASSOCIATIONS

-Greater Washington is the home of more than 5,000 associations, many?of which require liability or P&C coverage for their chapters or members.
-Government Entities Mutual, Inc. (GEM) formed in 2003 and was approved as a protected cell insurer in 2010.
-GEM provides reinsurance to its members for liability, workers’ compensation, auto physical damage and property coverages.
+Greater Washington is home to more than 5,000 associations, many of which require liability or P&C coverage for their chapters or members.
+Government Entities Mutual, Inc. (GEM) was formed in 2003 and was approved as a protected cell insurer in 2010.
+GEM provides reinsurance to its members for workers’ compensation, auto physical damage, liability, work and property coverages.

 Washington has proved itself as a leading national domicile for risk retention groups.
 The Risk Finance Bureau’s experience and skill in regulating these groups has resulted in continual growth of the number of RRGs among Washington captives.
 An example is the Caring Communities Risk Retention Group of Libertyville, Illinois, which provides liability insurance to more than 40 senior care facilities throughout the U.S. A.M.
 Best recently upgraded Caring Communities to an A (Excellent) rating.